top of page

 We know the cliché, leaders lead by example, but this statement is often taken out of context.

 We see it a lot in hotels, the manager doing the work of Front Line employees.
-Whether this be helping housekeeping clean rooms, working at the front desk, washing dishes in the kitchen or folding laundry.
-When your Team sees you rolling up your sleeves, this no doubt is a moral boost and culture building act.
+Whether helping housekeeping clean rooms, working at the front desk, washing dishes in the kitchen or folding laundry.
+When your team sees you rolling up your sleeves, this is no doubt a morale boost and culture-building act.

 HOWEVER, If a leader is in the trenches too often, the opposite effect will occur.

 To those wondering, when is too often?
-Well the truth is, it's not so much with how often but rather why.
-Why is it the Leader is needing to step into operations?
+Well, the truth is, it's not so much with how often but rather why.
+Why is it the Leader needs to step into operations?
 Let's look at some positive culture reinforcing reasons first.

-1. Your hotel is going through a surprise busy time or an extraordinarily short term busy time.
+Your hotel is going through a surprise or an extraordinarily short term busy time.

-2. You're contributing to bond with and further coach your Team members.
+You're contributing to bonding with and further coaching your Team members.

-2. A Leader taking on too many shifts to save front line costs while the hotel is not in a financially dire situation.
+A leader is taking on too many shifts to save front line costs while the hotel is not in a financially dire situation.

 Can we see the difference between these two categories?

 The positive categories all have tangible benefits.
 The Team sees the Leader as willing, supportive and having their backs.
 Furthermore, the Team sees their Leaders as understanding them and their roles.
-The Leader begins to be seen as a knowledgeable, hard working human being as opposed to an out of touch boss.
+The Leader begins to be seen as a knowledgeable, hard working human being instead of an out-of-touch boss.

-The negative on the other hand paint a much different picture.
+The negative, on the other hand paints a much different picture.
 They show incompetence, selfishness and lead to important hotel initiatives, processes and goals not being accomplished.
 Above and beyond, these over contributing managers will lead to stressed out Teams caused by more staffing emergencies.

 So what do we do about this as Leaders in our hotel?

 Remember to continually reflect and analyze the difference between Important and Urgent tasks.
-Remember that as a Leader, your Important tasks need to significantly outweigh your urgent ones.
-Too many urgent tasks means you have larger problems to solve.
+Remember that as a Leader, your Important tasks must significantly outweigh your urgent ones.
+Too many urgent tasks mean you have more significant problems to solve.

-If you find yourself in a hotel that is in constant chaos and turmoil.
+If you find yourself in a hotel in constant chaos and turmoil.
 Take a breath and start dissecting.
-There's no culture and problem that cannot be fixed.
-Focus on your root causes to problems and not their symptoms.
+No culture and problem cannot be fixed.
+Focus on your root causes of problems and not their symptoms.

 If you see the signs of a Leader working too often over the course of a year, realize there is most probably a management skill/coaching issue here rather than a staffing issue at play.